ilkkamtk/mpjkk/Week1/l1-toolchain.md

 **b.**

-1. develop your app further following the [Note card tutorial](https://github.com/AngularClass/retain-app/tree/module-4-solution) but now use `ng` command to generate components.
+1. develop your app further.
+Add parts to the app skeleton so that the layout is similar to [this](https://cdn.tutsplus.com/net/uploads/legacy/397_yourFirstdesign/images/2.jpg)
 2. git add, commit & push to remote repository
-3. goto b 1.
+3. goto b 1 and add content (text, images) and more CSS.

 ---